What Is A Geopark?

 Culturally, the local inhabitants, long isolated from the mainland, have developed a very rich legacy of myths and legends that blend in with the fascinating oral history of their colourful, if often violent, past.

-Is Langkawi Geopark Designated as a Protected National Forest Park
+Is Langkawi Geopark Designated As A Protected National Forest Park?

-No. Under the Geopark concept, the controlled development of the area is allowed.
+NO. Under the Geopark concept, the controlled development of the area is allowed.
 Community participation is even encouraged, especially those related to tourism activities.
 Geopark areas that have been developed as recreational areas for tourists include Seven Wells Waterfall, Temurun Waterfall, the Kisap-Kilim area and Dayang Bunting Lake.

-Will the Local Villagers Like Farmers and Fishermen Be Affected by the Changes?
+Will The Local Villagers Like Farmers And Fishermen Be Affected By The Changes??

-Not at all.
-In fact, the Geopark status makes LADA obligated to train the local inhabitants to use their traditional culture and knowledge to financially benefit from the tourism industry.
+NO. In fact, the Geopark status makes LADA obligated to train the local inhabitants to use their traditional culture and knowledge to financially benefit from the tourism industry.
 Products and services developed under Geopark guidelines must strive to involve local operators directly as nature guides, boat operators, food vendors, artisans, cultural performers or souvenirs sellers.
 Fishermen and farmers can supplement their income from tourism by promoting or selling lifestyle tours of their daily activities or create homestay programmes for tourists to experience authentic village life.